RobiNN1/phpCacheAdmin/README.md

 ## Updating

 Replace all files and delete the `cache` folder.

+> **Note**
+>
-This folder contains optimized Twig templates for faster page loading.
+> `Cache` folder contains optimized Twig templates for faster page loading.
+> However, when changes are made to the Twig files, the cache will not change
+> (unless you have Twig debugging enabled or delete folder).

 ## Docker